Outlier detection in state-space models using mean-shift penalisation: Animal tracking application

 where $\by_t$ represents the location observed by the satellite, as captured by the longitude and latitude coordinates (hence $p=2$), $\bv_t$ is the error from the satellite measurements, $\bz_t$ represents the true location of the animal (also in terms of longitude and latitude), and $\bw_t$ captures the randomness in the animal's movement.
 The DCRW model assumes that the animal's true location depends on the previous true location $\bz_{t-1}$, and the previous velocity captured by the term ($\bz_{t-1} - \bz_{t-2}$).
 The parameter $\phi\in [0,1)$ represents the autoregressive dependence.
 Note that model \eqref{eq:DCRW_equations} is not yet in the state-space form of equation \eqref{eq:SSM}; hence the usage of $\bz_t$ instead of $\bx_t$.
 Nonetheless, it can be equivalently represented in state-space form \eqref{eq:SSM} thereby using $q=4$ dimensional state process $\bx_t$ that contains the true (longitude and latitude) locations of the animal at times $t$ and $t-1$, the observation matrix and state-transition matrix as given in equation \eqref{DSRM:A-and-phi}, and the observation error covariance matrix as well as the state error covariance matrix are assumed to be diagonal.

 We apply both ROAMS and the classical method to the four animal tracking training sets.
+The tuning parameter $\lambda$ for ROAMS is selected by BIC over a grid of $J = 50$ candidate values.
+A finer grid is used for the animal tracking data sets than for the simulated data in Section \ref{sec:simulations}, since the simulation studies require repeated model fitting across many runs.

 To estimate the DCRW model, all initialisation and estimation choices are as discussed in Section \ref{sec:simulations}.
 On the testing set, we compute one-step-ahead MSFEs using the Kalman filter with the classical estimates, and the Kalman and FUT filters for the ROAMS estimates.
 As there may be outliers in the testing set, the standard MSFE metric may not be reliable, so we compute a second type of MSFE: the `$\text{MSFE}_\text{clean}$', which removes forecasting errors associated with points detected as outliers by the ROAMS-FUT filter from the MSFE calculation.
 For fair comparison, the same points are also removed when computing the $\text{MSFE}_\text{clean}$ for the classical method.

-Finally, note that all data sets contain missing values.
-Missing values are not an issue for model fitting nor for forecasting on the testing set, as we set $\bK_t = \mathbf 0$ for the missing timepoints.
+Finally, note that all data sets contain some missing observations.
+Missing observations are not an issue for model fitting nor for forecasting on the testing set, as we set $\bK_t = \mathbf 0$ for the missing timepoints.
 However, they do pose a problem for initialising the out-of-sample filters.
 We therefore use the first \textit{non-missing} observation in the testing set to initialise the filters.

 \paragraph{Results.}

 Table \ref{tab:animal_data_summary} shows the number of outliers detected by ROAMS in the training sets, and the number of outliers detected by the out-of-sample filter ROAMS-FUT in the testing sets.
 Together with the plots of the animal trajectories (which can be found in one of the vignettes in the \texttt{roams} package), we note that the cat data set is fairly clean, while the polar bear, seal and whale data sets contain various amounts of outliers.